virtual-world-framework/vwf/public/web/documentation.md

 -------------------
 The Virtual World Framework (VWF) provides a synchronized collaborative 3D environment for the web browser.
 VWF allows for easy application creation, and provides a simple interface to allow multiple users to interact with the state of the application that is synchronized across clients.

-VWF leverages existing web-based standards, infrastructure, and emerging technologies with the intent of establishing a powerful yet simple to use platform that is built on top of the next generation of web browsers.
-The same concepts will get you this shared 3D environment.
-VWF applications run directly in browser with no additional plugins.
+VWF leverages existing web-based standards, infrastructure, and emerging technologies with the intent of establishing a powerful yet simple-to-use platform that is built on top of the next generation of web browsers.
+VWF applications run directly in-browser with no additional plugins.
 </div>

 -------------------